GradientSpaces/Rectified-Point-Flow/dataset_process/README.md

-# Dataset Processing
+# Guide for Using Your Own Datasets

-This directory contains scripts for converting datasets between different formats, useful for processing custom datasets.
+This directory contains scripts for converting datasets between different formats, useful for processing your own datasets.

-## Supported Formats
+## Data Formats

-Our data loader supports two formats: PLY files in a filesystem and HDF5 archives.
+Our data loader supports two data formats:
+- PLY files in a filesystem, and
+- HDF5 archives.

 ### 1. PLY Files